2025 Bilt Rewards Mastercard Review: Gimmick or Worth It?

 Bilt Mastercard

-A few months back, I was introduced to the Bilt Rewards Mastercard when it was announced that Wells Fargo would be issuing the card.
+I remember vaguely hearing about Bilt several years ago, before being formally introduced to the Bilt Rewards Mastercard with the announcement that Wells Fargo would be issuing the card.
 What interested me in the product was that, at long last, it would reward cardholders on one of their largest monthly expenses: rent.
 Looking more closely at the card, I found that I had a lot of questions — and ones that I likely couldn’t answer unless I got the card for myself.
 So, that’s exactly what I did.

 Now that I’ve added the Bilt Mastercard to my wallet and had the chance to explore different aspects of this unique option, do I think it’s a good pick?
 Let’s go through what the card has to offer, what some of the pros and cons are, and get my overall thoughts on the Bilt Mastercard.